-It just doesn’t enable web applications to be built in a jiffy but also enables the building mobile applications with a rapid pace.
-Using AEM, organizations can build web applications, responsive websites, mobile applications, forms, etc. There are some cool features that come in pretty handy like being able to embed custom built components with content being fetched from its Digital Asset Manager (DAM).
-For organizations which are planning to opt for AEM or who are already using them, this article should provide almost all the details that are required to understand better.
-This will not just enable you to help organizations pick up pace but also provide valuable insights into Quality Engineering roadmap.
+It just doesn’t enable web applications to be built in a jiffy but also enables the building of mobile applications at a rapid pace.
+Using AEM, organizations can build web applications, responsive websites, mobile applications, forms, etc. There are some cool features that come in pretty handy like being able to embed custom-built components with the content being fetched from its Digital Asset Manager (DAM).

 The diagram below shows the basic architecture of AEM with its interdependencies.
 These could be from its own internal management or also their third-party equivalents.